ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 <div>Kendo UI Mobile</div>
 </h2>

 Telerik's [Kendo UI Mobile](http://www.kendoui.com/) framework has emerged as a powerful and performance-minded framework for mobile web and hybrid mobile applications.
 Kendo UI Mobile provides both UI widgets and app framework functionality.
 Kendo UI Mobile is part of a larger Kendo UI framework that can target both desktop and mobile devices.
-In addition, Kendo UI Dataviz is arguably one of the best data visualization libraries available for both desktop and mobile web clients.
+In addition, Kendo UI Dataviz is arguably one of the best data visualization libraries available for both desktop and mobile web clients*.

 ###High Level Overview
 Developers writing mobile and hybrid mobile apps will encounter the following:

 * Theming that matches the 'native' look and feel of iOS, Android, Blackberry and Windows Phone 8, as well as a "flat" theme that looks nice across multiple devices.
 * Similar to jQuery Mobile, Kendo UI Mobile makes use of HTML5 `data-*` attributes.
 For example, a "view" in a Kendo UI Mobile application is a DOM element with `data-role="view"`.
 This naturally extends to Kendo UI Mobile's widgets as well, since (for example) an unordered list element can be made into a "listview" element simply by adding `data-role="listview"` to the element.
 * Two-way binding, with a declarative syntax.
 Kendo UI Mobile provides some fairly sophisticated application framework features, with MVVM (model-view-viewmodel) infrastructure included.
 Application state is typically maintained in 'view models', which are bound to views (DOM templates).
 As data in views change, the view models are automatically updated (and vice versa).
 By "declarative" we mean that the metadata necessary to enable two-way binding can be provided in the actual markup.
 For example, to bind the text content of a `span` to the `firstName` value of a view model, developers simply include this in the markup: `<span data-bind="text: firstName"></span>`.
 Frameworks supporting two-way binding often help eliminate the same tired boilerplate code necessary in traversing DOM structures to retrieve state (user input, etc.).
-This can be a big producitivy boost for your team.
+This can be a big productivity boost for your team.
 * Also included in the application framework features: view transitions, navigation & layout templates (which can be highly customized) as well as "DataSources" - an abstraction over retrieving data from multiple kinds of sources (for example, simple HTTP services, local data or even some Back-end-as-a-Service offerings).
-The Kendo UI team has gone quite a ways further than primiarly UI/widget focused frameworks like jQuery Mobile in providing more substantial application architectural help.
+The Kendo UI team has gone quite a ways further than primarily UI/widget focused frameworks like jQuery Mobile in providing more substantial application architectural help.

 ###Widgets
 Kendo UI Mobile's site lists 13 built-in widgets, ranging from ListView, ModalView, and TabStrip to Navbar (including support for header & footer), Drawer and Scroller (and more).
 Kendo UI Mobile supports creating custom widgets as well.